apache/airflow/docs/apache-airflow/best-practices.rst

 ---------------------

-You should avoid writing the top level code which is not necessary to create Operators and build DAG relations between them.
+You should avoid writing the top level code which is not necessary to create Operators and build Dag relations between them.
 This is because of the design decision for the scheduler of Airflow and the impact the top-level code parsing speed on both performance and scalability of Airflow.

 Airflow scheduler executes the code outside the Operator's ``execute`` methods with the minimum interval of :ref:`min_file_process_interval<config:scheduler__min_file_process_interval>` seconds.
-This is done in order to allow dynamic scheduling of the DAGs - where scheduling and dependencies might change over time and impact the next schedule of the DAG.
+This is done in order to allow dynamic scheduling of the DAGs - where scheduling and dependencies might change over time and impact the next schedule of the Dag.
 Airflow scheduler tries to continuously make sure that what you have in DAGs is correctly reflected in scheduled tasks.

 Specifically you should not run any database access, heavy computations and networking operations.

-One of the important factors impacting DAG loading time, that might be overlooked by Python developers is that top-level imports might take surprisingly a lot of time and they can generate a lot of overhead and this can be easily avoided by converting them to local imports inside Python callables for example.
+One of the important factors impacting Dag loading time, that might be overlooked by Python developers is that top-level imports might take surprisingly a lot of time and they can generate a lot of overhead and this can be easily avoided by converting them to local imports inside Python callables for example.

 Consider the two examples below.
-In the first example, DAG will take an additional 1000 seconds to parse than the functionally equivalent DAG in the second example where the ``expensive_api_call`` is executed from the context of its task.
+In the first example, the Dag will take an additional 1000 seconds to parse than the functionally equivalent Dag in the second example where the ``expensive_api_call`` is executed from the context of its task.

-Not avoiding top-level DAG code:
+Not avoiding top-level Dag code:

 .. code-block:: python